Mikiyas-Teshome/favioriteBettingPrediction/README.md

 # FavoriteBettingPrediction

 Welcome to the Favorite Betting Prediction App!
 This project is a comprehensive mobile application designed to provide accurate and well-informed betting tips.
-Developed using Flutter for the frontend and NestJS for the backend, the app ensures a seamless user experience with real-time updates, comprehensive match analyses, and user-friendly features.
+Developed using Flutter for the frontend and NestJS for the backend, the app ensures a seamless user experience with  comprehensive match analyses, and user-friendly features.

 ## Screenshots